 Our solution is to offer magazine-specific latch mechanisms.

 The LRI DBM works properly when the action is bedded to the stock's showline edge, and the floor metal is flush-mounted on the bottom.
 (On a normal stock with a 2" height between showline and belly at the tang/showline intersection) At this installed height, the magazine will present the case at the optimum height (on a .700" dia bolt, such as a Remington M700 or the many clones/derivatives).

 Determining the proper installed height:

 Here at LRI, we refer to this as the "figure 8".
-Simply to mean the primer is tangent to the 6 o'clock position of the receiver bore.
-The 2 imaginary circles create an inverted figure 8.
+Simply to mean the primer is tangent to the 6 o'clock position of the receiver bore and the two imaginary circles create an inverted figure 8.

-Having this ensures the case rim/head is exposed for proper overlap on bolt nose.
-Its a proven rule that will consistently deliver the most reliable means of feeding cartridges.
+This ensures the case rim/head is exposed for proper overlap on the bolt nose.
+It's a proven rule that will consistently deliver the most reliable means of feeding cartridges.
 All cartridges; long, short, or fat, it doesn't matter.

 We didn't stop there.
-LRI is a gunmaking business first and foremost, which means we understand the challenges that industry colleagues face.
-We support our products with detailed technical drawings and code for those fortunate to have CNC milling machines!
+LRI is a custom gun shop that understands the frustration of being sold a part and then left to fend for yourself.
+We support our products with detailed technical drawings and code for those fortunate to have CNC milling resources.

 These floor metals begin life as a 2-3/4lb piece of 6061 T651 AL bar stock.
-When finished they weigh a petite 3.1 ounces.
-The parts are 5 axis CNC machined on our Haas UMC-750 5 axis CNC mill and programmed with state of the art CAD/CAM software.
+When finished, they weigh 3.1 ounces.
+The parts are 5-axis CNC machined on our Haas UMC-750.

 We Also Recommend